 Siblings may also want to talk to other siblings who have similar life experiences.
 You may be able to do this by connecting to local support groups.
 Parent to Parent offers SibDays which are one day events for 8 -18 year olds.
 These occur throughout New Zealand and provide siblings with an opportunity for discussion, sharing, games and activities.

 I need encouragement

-Describe your child or adult family member in a ‘positive light’ using positive language.
+- Describe your child or adult family member in a ‘positive light’ using positive language and ask others to do the same.
 Ask people to be mindful of this.
 Positivity can help challenge and identify negative thinking or thought patterns.

 How do I communicate what I need effectively?

 It can be challenging to negotiate what you want particularly when things aren’t going well or when the relationship with the professional does not feel equal.

 There are some resources on the Care Matters website aimed at helping to make this easier, such as; managing conflict, communication, influencing change.
 Effective communication skills can help you advocate for your family/whānau member.

 Remember to pick your BATTLES, know which ones to roll up your sleeves for and which ones’ to leave.
 You cannot fight every battle, so choose which ones are going to make a difference.

 You are likely to have other ‘professionals’ in your life and in your home.
 Try to build good relationships with these supports.
 They may become pivotal to you and your family/whānau.